Therapeutic target discovery using Boolean network attractors: improvements of kali: Methods

-The increase of the physiological part can be subjected to a threshold $\delta$: $y \geq x$ becomes $y-x \geq \delta$.
-As $x$ and $y$, $\delta$ is expressed in $\%$ of $card\ S_{patho \slash test}$.
+The increase of the physiological part of the pathological state space can be subjected to a threshold $\delta$: $y \geq x$ becomes $y-x \geq \delta$.
+As $x$ and $y$, $\delta$ is expressed in percents of the state space.
 This threshold is introduced to allow the stringency of kali to be tuned.
-By the way, using this threshold also decreases the probability to obtain misassessed therapeutic bullets due to roundoff errors, or sampling errors when the state space is too big to be wholly computed.
+By the way, using this threshold also decreases the probability to obtain misassessed therapeutic bullets due to roundoff errors, or sampling errors when the state space is too big to compute trajectories from each of the possible states.

-A therapeutic bullet as defined by the previous criterion, namely which removes all the pathological attractors, makes \textit{de facto} $card\ \bigcup B_{physio,i}=100\%$ of $card\ S_{test}$.
+A therapeutic bullet as defined by the previous criterion, namely which removes all the pathological attractors, makes \textit{de facto} $\bigcup B_{physio,i}=100\%$ of $S_{test}$.
 As already mentioned, the previous criterion is included in this new one: therapeutic bullets obtainable with the former are also obtainable with the latter.

+It must be pointed out that the current implementation of the method described in this article, namely kali, computes basin sizes by counting the number of initial states leading to a given attractor.
+If these initial states are a subset of the state space then basin sizes are estimations.
+Moreover, if an asynchronous updating is used then the system is not deterministic, implying that an initial state can lead to more than one attractor.
+Consequently, in those cases, basin sizes and therapeutic gains are estimations also subjected to random variations.

+In other words, concerning the calculation of basin sizes, the current implementation of kali is more an attractor reachability estimation than a true basin size calculation.
+Nevertheless, speaking in terms of basins is kept in order to better comply with the underlaying method, independently of its implementation which is subjected to further improvements.